gungwald/jget/README.md

 # JGet

 Simple Java program to download files similar to wget.
-But, it is much easier to get it working than curl or wget.
+But, it is much easier to compile and install than curl or wget.
 All you need is Java.

 If JGet is compiled with Java 1.1 it can work on very old systems that do not have wget or curl installed.
 These